Nikon D500 vs Panasonic GX850

 Studio photographers will appreciate that the Nikon D500 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D500 and the GX850 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the GX850 followed on from the Panasonic GF7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D500 and GX850 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D500 and the Panasonic GX850?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.